wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 This method lets you revoke a consent by performing the following:

- - Retrieve the consent for status validation
+ - Retrieves the consent for status validation
- - Update the existing status of the consent
+ - Updates the existing status of the consent
- - Create an audit record for the consent update
+ - Creates an audit record for the consent update
- - Update the account mapping status as inactive
+ - Updates the account mapping status as inactive

 ``` java
 boolean revokeConsent(String consentID, String revokedConsentStatus) throws ConsentManagementException;